UMass-RC/unity-docs/docs/tools/GPU.md

 conda install ipykernel
 ```

-Note: if you do not request enough memory, tensorrt will fail to isntall
+Note: if you do not request enough memory, tensorrt will fail to install

-4. Add enviornment to jupyter
+4. Add environment to jupyter
 ```bash
 python -m ipykernel install --user --name tensorflow-env --display-name="Tensorflow-Env"